 Chapel Haven is proud to be an inaugural winner of AFAA Applauds, a national initiative recognizing innovative, high-quality support programs for adults living with autism spectrum disorders (ASDs).
 Check out our video!

 The transition from high school to college is tricky for most students, and for those on the Autism Spectrum, there are added and unique challenges.
-But the college environment in many ways is also ideal for those on the spectrum, … Continue reading

 Rabbi Hesch Sommer of Jewish Family Service stood at the white board in Chapel Haven’s library, posing a question to students and community members: “You just got back from break.
 Did your Jewishness go on vacation?”
 For student Andy Hausler, who led a Shabbat service on a cruise, and Liora Steinschriber, who led two shabbatons or celebrations, it was an obvious, “no.”